Skip to content

 Every significant task follows this cycle:

-**1. RESEARCH** (before coding)
+**1. RECALL** (before coding)

-\`\`\` /sibyl search "topic" /sibyl explore patterns \`\`\`
+\`\`\` /sibyl recall "topic" \`\`\`

-**2. DO** (while coding)
+**2. ACT** (while coding)

 \`\`\` /sibyl task start <id> \`\`\`

-**3. REFLECT** (after completing)
+**3. REMEMBER + REFLECT** (after completing)

-\`\`\` /sibyl task complete <id> --learnings "What I learned" /sibyl add "Pattern Title" "What, why,
+\`\`\` /sibyl task complete <id> --learnings "What I learned" /sibyl remember "Pattern Title" "What,

-how, caveats" \`\`\`
+why, how, caveats" \`\`\`

 ## Quick Reference